The Etiquette Rules of Getting Up to Use the Airplane Bathroom (When Your Neighbor Is Asleep)

-As long as you figure the logistics out, you should feel free to shimmy past without interrupting your neighbor’s nap, etiquette expert Jo Bryant tells The Telegraph.
+As long as you figure the logistics out, you should feel free to shimmy past without interrupting your neighbor’s nap, etiquette expert Jo Bryant tells the Telegraph.
 “You need to be confident there is enough room to get past comfortably, without using the headrest in front as a lever,” she says.
 “If you decide to go for it, then always face forward and keep physical contact to a minimum.”
 Falling asleep on a plane is hard enough after all, so as long as you don’t bump your aisle partner, there’s no harm done.
-(Once you’re back in your seat, steal these 14 tips for sleeping on plane so you arrive refreshed.)
+Once you’re back in your seat, steal these 14 tips for sleeping on a plane so you arrive refreshed.

-But if you’re considering that risky move, you have to be absolutely sure you can make it, Bryant stresses.
+But if you’re considering inching by without waking your seatmate, you have to be absolutely sure you can make it, Bryant stresses.
 If you think there’s a chance you’ll wake the sleeping passenger up, you’re better off waking the person up and asking to get out.
-(Here are 18 more things you should never do on a plane.)
 Don’t worry, as much as no one hates being lurched awake, your neighbor will most likely understand.
 About 80 percent of travelers say it’s OK to wake someone up to get to the bathroom, according to a British Airways survey of 1,500 people.